retgits/acme-serverless-cart/README.md

 ## Deploying

-To deploy the Payment Service you'll need a [Pulumi account](https://app.pulumi.com/signup).
+To deploy the Cart Service you'll need a [Pulumi account](https://app.pulumi.com/signup).
 Once you have your Pulumi account and configured the [Pulumi CLI](https://www.pulumi.com/docs/get-started/aws/install-pulumi/), you can initialize a new stack using the Pulumi templates in the [pulumi](./pulumi) folder.

 ```bash
 cd pulumi